parksandwildlife/jekyll-now/pages/architecture-principles.md

 The design of IT systems and schemas, should attempt to be 'normalised' into standalone components, each which address a reusable function.
 A great example of this is email - messaging between systems and end users is handled quite well via email for most message volumes, so implementing yet another way to notify a user (other than email) is typically avoided.
 (TODO: complete)

-## 5. Disposability

-Deployments should be scripted, so that servers are disposable (TODO: complete)